 - Youth Policy Unit

 - Leisure-based and Non-formal Education Unit

-Meantime since the 1st of January 2020 new Department for Youth, Non-formal and Further Education was created until the agenda migrated to the Department for Primary Education and Youth in summer 2020.
+However, since the 1st January 2020 a new Department for Youth, Non-formal and Further Education was created until the agenda migrated as a unit to the Department for Primary Education and Youth in summer 2020.